upperlinecode/front-end-student-materials/06-p5js/02a-built-in-variables.md

 ![print width](/resources/print-width.gif)

 As shown here, we see the *value* of the variable `width`, `800` logged to the console.
 In fact, it's logged many, many times in a row because `draw` is called repeatedly over and over.
 Each time it prints the value of the variable `width`.
-That's what the gray and white increasing number in the console indicates, the same number is being printed multiple times.
+That's what the gray and white increasing number in the console indicates, the same output is being printed multiple times.

 When we try to print a variable name that doesn't exist like `zebra`, we see a red JavaScript error that tells us `zebra` does not exist, it's not defined the way `width` and `height` are.